SamSherrill/games-comparison/README.md

 ### Notes About Frontend API Calls:

 I setup a utils folder with an api js file (named frontend-api.js).
 However, we're not using that yet.
 I'll leave it there as a reminder for now.
 I will proceed with the writing the axios functions inside the react containers / components first, and may export those later.
 I'll have to research what is best practice for these kind of things.

+## UI / UX Thought Process:

+We decided not to display a warning to the user that they need to search with at least one input field completed.
+That seems instinctive that nothing would happen if they didn't enter any username.
+We spent time working on other code.

 ## Lessons learned: